APIs & Integration Strategy

 • API Gateways

-• Mostly based on cloud infrastructure and containers.
+• It is primarily based on cloud infrastructure and containers.

 • RESTful APIs (exposition to front-end or even communication between microservices)